What Are Options? A Beginner's Guide to Options Trading

 You already saw the first one in the story above:

 Less money, same opportunity.
-Buying Apple at $300 per share means 100 shares cost you $30,000.
-A call option on those same 100 shares?
-Maybe a $300 premium.
+Buying Apple at $200 per share means 100 shares cost you $20,000.
+The option you just used controlled those same 100 shares for a $300 premium.
 The same upside, with a small fraction of the money at risk.

 And here is what you will discover in the lessons ahead: